Employment in China

 System of Rule

 By their own standards, China has a rule of mutual respect, equality, and mutual benefit between its state, employers, and workers.
-This has led to more jobs and less people out of work.
+This has led to more jobs and fewer people out of work.
 By bringing all parties to the same table, many laws have been made that increase the state of living for workers while keeping a constant supply of people to factories.
 China now supports age limits on workers, fights child labor, and even has laws in place fighting sexism against men or women at work.

 Labor and Welfare in China